User Agent Accessibility Guidelines 1.0

 in progress".
 This is work in progress and does not imply endorsement

-by, or the consensus of, either W3C or members of the WAI user agent (UA)
+by, or the consensus of, either W3C or Members of the WAI User

 This document has been produced as part of the